-When the world first came to an abrupt stop over a year ago, books offered a much-needed respite from the constant news and social media updates.
-With travel options heavily restricted, fictional stories offered a pseudo-getaway from the comforts of a cup of tea and a cosy reading nook.
+When the world first came to an abrupt stop over two years ago, books offered a much-needed respite from the constant news and social media updates.
+With travel options heavily restricted, fictional stories offered a pseudo-getaway.
 And now, as the world starts to dream of a post-pandemic life, books will continue to hold a safe space to tap out from the quick-paced life of instant deliveries, flashy entertainment, and seemingly 24-hour workdays.

 Once referred to as “the prodigal daughter“ of Hong Kong, Eunice Lam Yin-nei launched her writing career in 1974 after capturing the attention of Hongkongers as one of the first television weather girls.
-In the same year of her debut, she published her first collection of essays titled Lazy Afternoon, delivering a slate of literary talents for the hungry reader to digest.
+In the same year of her debut, she published her first collection of essays titled Lazy Afternoon, delivering a slate of literature for hungry readers to digest.

 Unfortunately, she was also well-known for—and often times overshadowed by—her infamous love life, still being referred to as the ex-sister-in-law of Bruce Lee due to her marriage to Peter Lee.
 Much like her passion-infused romance novels, rumour has it that her relationship with Wong Jim overlapped with his previous marriage.
 The pair parted on amicable terms, but not before starting an advertising agency together.